CMU-cabot/cabot/track_people_py/README.md

 ## scripts/detect_darknet_people.py, detect_darknet_opencv_people.py

-detect people using darknet, and opencv implementation of darknet in RGB image and estimate position from depth image
+detect people using darknet, and OpenCV implementation of darknet in an RGB image and estimate position from a depth image

 ### yolov4 model